Wellabe Logo

 Cremation vs. burial: Payment options

 If you’ve decided between cremation vs. burial, the best way to guarantee your wishes will be followed is to prearrange your end-of-life plans.
-You can outline every detail in advance so your loved ones won’t need to wonder what kind of service you want or whether you desire a burial or cremation.
-You can also alleviate the financial burden on your family by setting up a Preneed Funeral insurance or Final Expense Whole Life plan.
+You can outline every detail in advance so your loved ones won’t need to wonder what kind of services you want.

 Preneed Funeral insurance